mxsjoberg/playcode/readme.md

 There are two ways to include comments, `--` and `->`, which also can be used as helpers in source for more readable code.

+There are only integers, no such thing as floats or "real" numbers (jk, might add later, but not important right now).

 ## Current status

 Assignments, swaps, print, and expressions working.